Attention: Business Analysts, Project Managers and other Change Professionals who need Facilitation

 With a successful track record in project management, business analysis, training and facilitation in blue chip multi-nationals over 20 years, Penny runs Making Projects Work Ltd.

 Penny is well known for her innovative, yet practical methods, which make meetings and projects come alive.
 Her flair for generating ideas and really getting people on-side is pure gold.
-She’s written about project facilitation in her first book with Ruth Murray-Webster: ‘A Short Guide to Facilitating Risk Management’ and also in her book co-edited with James Archer, ‘Business Analysis and Leadership: Influencing Change’.
+She’s written about project facilitation several books: her first with Ruth Murray-Webster: ‘A Short Guide to Facilitating Risk Management’, in her book co-edited with James Archer, ‘Business Analysis and Leadership: Influencing Change’.
 Her chapter on virtual project facilitation is included in ‘The Gower Handbook of People in Project Management’.
-Her latest book ‘Virtual Leadership: Practical Strategies for Getting the Best Out of Virtual Work and Virtual Teams’ came out in 2016.
+Her book ‘Virtual Leadership: Practical Strategies for Getting the Best Out of Virtual Work and Virtual Teams’ came out in 2016.
 In it, she shows how facilitation and facilitative leadership are effective ways to engage with remote colleagues.
+She’s currently writing, ‘Making Workshops Work’ which covers the material for this programme.

 Penny has given business analysts and project managers all over the world the confidence to facilitate even tricky project workshops through her work.
 Her very visual style and relaxed, facilitative support will grown your confidence too.